AceuXU/ratanrathod7/README.md

 - 👋 Hi, I’m @ratanrathod7
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...java and c++
+- 🌱 I’m currently learning ...python and javascript
-- 💞️ I’m looking to collaborate on ...web design
+- 💞️ currently just focusing on learning
 - 📫 How to reach me ... ratanrathod870@gmail.com

 <!---